 It’s just gone 8.40pm on a Saturday evening in August.
-We’re in Edinburgh helping launch a US outdoors clothing brand from the heart of the beautiful Meadows, on the outskirts of the Fringe festival.
+We’re in Edinburgh and we are hungry.

 It’s an upmarket side of town, Edinburgh’s elegant townhouses and well kept gardens, neatly organised into quiet rows of sleepy streets, with boutiques, restaurants and smart bars.
 The brief tonight for food was ‘nothing too fussy’.